Saturday 12 January 2019:

 The daily program from Sunday 13 January - Friday 18 January:

-The Riverina Summer School for Strings is divided into three main sections:
+The Riverina Summer School for Strings is divided into four main sections:

 Nelson Cooke Orchestra & Viva Ensemble